201005-reston-bigdata/training-code/week1/review-questions.md

 - What is a pure function?
 - What is a side effect?
 - What's the difference between an expression and a statement?

+ An expression is a unit of code that returns a value.
+A statement is a unit of code that doesn't return a value.
+Multiple expressions can be combined with curly braces to create an *expression block*.
+A common statement is println() and value and variable definitions.
+A good reference available at https://www.oreilly.com/library/view/learning-scala/9781449368814/ch03.html

 - Is if-else an expression or a statement in Scala?

+The if-else construct is an expression becauyse it always returns a result.

 - What's the difference between a while loop and a do-while loop?

+The while loop will only execute if the a condition is met, where a do-while loop is guaranteed to execute at least once even if ithe condition is false.

 - How does String interpolation work in Scala?
 - How do operators work in Scala?
 Where is "+" defined?
 - What are the ways we could provide default values for a field?
 - How do we define an auxiliary constructor?
 - What is an enumeration?

 - What is a REPL?

+REPL stands for Read-Evaluate-Print-Loop and is a command line tool that can be used to try out Scala code.
+To enter the Scala REPL, use the command `scala` or open a Scala worksheet in Intellij.
+You will be able to write Scala expressions and see the output.
+The REPL will automatically assign variables for the output of expressions.
+Use :help for list of commands, :quit to exit.
 - How does the Scala REPL store the results of evaluated expressions?